mikcrophone/secure-coding-demo/README.md

 Navigate to your _C:_ Drive.

-Locate the folder
+Locate and open the folder:
 > xampp

-Locate and open
+Locate and open the application:
 > xampp-control